 I'm positive of this.

-They were promised that they would hold power forever because the whole system would implode, and everybody would cave in on doing a single payer system, and they thought that that would allow them to hold power forever by being able to hold fear over voters from here on out because Republicans are gonna kill everybody, of course, and you know, is what they always say.
+And they thought that that would allow them to hold power forever by being able to hold fear over voters from here on out because Republicans are going to kill everybody, of course, and you know, is what they always say.

-They gotta come to us.
+They don't get any say-so, they got to come to us.

 They need to decide that they're going to be part of the solution because they created the problem.

-But but this is the problem.
+But this is the problem.

 And I'm arguing that they don't have their identity any longer.